 - Group similar arguments and options together. - Contain different sets of arguments and options to be used in different scenarios.

 In general, you can use a via file to specify any command-line option to a tool, including --via.
-This means that you can call multiple nested via files from within a via file.
+Therefore, you can call multiple nested via files from within a via file.

 Via file evaluation